Reading Time: 15 minutes

 Queens’ median listing price remained constant at $585,000, with a flat year-on-year trajectory.
 The median sale price fell 13.8% year-on-year to $478,000.

-A Look Ahead: Navigating the New York Real Estate Market
+A Look Ahead: Navigating the New York Real Estate Trends

 The New York City real estate market is known for its tenacity.
 Despite obstacles such as shifting demand, rising interest rates, and outmigration, it remains an attractive investment destination.